rfk/git-remote-hg/README.rst

 Ugly?
 Sure.
 Hacky?
 You bet.
 But it seems to work remarkably well.

-There is apparently a native implementation of a git-remote-hg command in
+By the way, there is apparently a native implementation of a git-remote-hg command in development:
-development:

     https://plus.google.com/115991361267198418069/posts/Jpzi24bYU91